Do you have symptoms of adrenal fatigue and need info on how to start on the road to recovery?

 3. Reduce Stress

-It isn’t possible to entirely eliminate stress but reducing it is really important if you are working toward adrenal fatigue recovery.
+It may not be possible to entirely eliminate stress but taking steps to reduce it is really important if you are working toward adrenal fatigue recovery.

 Stress can be from mental or physical sources and, if not properly dealt with, it can hinder healing.